Miles for Elephants

 Do I need a visa?

 Yes.
-You can apply for online for an e-visa ahead of the trip.
-Alternatively, you can get one on arrival at Nairobi airport, although this can involve a long wait.
+You can apply online for an e-visa ahead of the trip.

 Do I need any special insurance?